 Gerald Loeffler leads and works with technical teams and organisations creating software-intensive systems, particularly in the enterprise integration space.
 In doing so he draws on his copious project and industry experience, doing whatever it takes to consistently deliver successful projects and products.
 Depending on organisational context and needs, Gerald enjoys filling the role of software development manager, project manager, Scrum master, team lead, mentor, trainer, architect or data scientist.
 The technology domain he is intimately familiar with is object-oriented and functional software development on the JVM, often in Scala, for application development as well as system integration, using SOA, microservices, ESB-style and message-based integration and related enterprise software technologies and software engineering practices.

 Gerald holds a PhD in Bioinformatics, an accredited MBA and an MSc in Psychology.
-He has attained these certifications: ScrumMaster, PRINCE2 Foundation, MuleSoft Trainer, Apache Spark Developer, Java EE Enterprise Architect, EJB Developer, Java Programmer, Mule ESB Developer, MuleSoft Connector Developer, API Designer with RAML.
+He has attained these certifications: ScrumMaster, PRINCE2 Foundation, MuleSoft Trainer, Kubernetes Application Developer, Apache Spark Developer, Java EE Enterprise Architect, EJB Developer, Java Programmer, Mule ESB Developer, MuleSoft Connector Developer, API Designer with RAML.

 Senior Curriculum Developer and Technical Instructor EMEA, MuleSoft (full-time contractor)